langchain-ai/langchain/docs/ecosystem/predictionguard.md

 # Prediction Guard

 This page covers how to use the Prediction Guard ecosystem within LangChain.
-It is broken into two parts: installation and setup, and then references to specific Cohere wrappers.
+It is broken into two parts: installation and setup, and then references to specific Prediction Guard wrappers.

 ## Installation and Setup
 - Install the Python SDK with `pip install predictionguard`